 How Many treatments do I need?

-The average number of treatments required ranges from between three and six.
-On occasions, some people may only require one treatment, and some as many as seven or eight treatments.
-The number you need depends on how debilitating your condition and pain is.
+The average number of prolotherapy treatments required ranges from between three and six.
+On occasions, some people may only require one treatment, and some as many as seven or eight follow-up treatments.
+The number you need depends on how debilitating your condition or joint pain is.

 There are many factors that can influence the number of treatments that a person needs.
 These factors include age, muscle health, and body alignment.

 Age has a direct effect on the rate of repair and the bodys ability to produce the compounds needed to heal.

 Muscles play a large role in supporting an injured area.
 If they are tight and weak, then they are unable to create an optimal environment for healing to take place.